 Me: That’s a very good question.

-What followed was a very lengthy discussion about the thorny subject of the missing episodes.
-Her reaction to the news that more than 100 episodes are currently missing from the archives was unique to say the least:
+Sue’s reaction to the news that over 100 episodes of Doctor Who are currently missing from the archives was unique to say the least.

 Sue: What a blessed relief.

-When I explain to her that a man named John Cura, and a small army of fans armed with reel-to-reel tape recorders, have made it possible for us to experience these episodes, she gives me a withering look.
+When I explain to her that a man named John Cura and a small army of fans armed with reel-to-reel tape recorders have made it possible for us to experience these stories after all, she gives me a withering look.

 Sue: **** off.
-I’ve read the comments on the blog and these are the recons that everyone keeps going on about, aren’t they?
-Rob Shearman says I shouldn’t.
+I’ve read some of the comments on the blog.
+These are the recons that everyone keeps going on about, aren’t they?
+Rob Shearman says I shouldn’t watch them.

 Me: Stop pretending you know who Rob Shearman is.

 This is a make-or-break moment.
-If I pull out the recon to ‘The Roof of the World’ and she can’t handle it then the experiment could be over.
+If I pull out the recon to ‘The Roof of the World’ and she can’t handle it, the experiment could be over.
 I don’t even know if I can sit through it.
 Luckily for us, there’s a condensed version of Marco Polo on The Edge of Destruction DVD, which means we can experience all seven episodes in less than 30 minutes.
 What do you mean, that’s cheating?